 Atomoxetine (US brand name Strattera®) is a selective norepinephrine reuptake inhibitor.
-Here is key information about this medication.
+Here is basic information about this medication.

 Mechanism of Action